 DL: How much does a kilogram of saffron go for on the open market today?

-DL: Can you give me some sense of your growth from year one — from 2013 through 2017?
+DL: Can you give me some sense of your growth from year one until now, from 2013 through 2020?

 DL: How many employees do you have?